kamilhussen24/Relax-chrome-dinosaur-Game/README.md

 - This project has no separate license; it follows Google's Chrome Dinosaur Game license.

 ## Disclaimer
-This project is based on Google Chrome's Dinosaur Game and is not affiliated with or endorsed by Google.
+This project is based on Google Chrome's Dinosaur Game and is not affiliated with or endorsed by Google. just source code modify me